alubawzk/ASIED/README.md

 - OpenCV 2.4.9

 ## 3. How to use
-- This demo can be easily used by running the 'ASIED_demo.m' file.
+- This demo can be easily used by running the 'run_ASI_Lu.m' file.
 - We will release the details once the paper is published.